nwdigitalradio/n7nix/docs/CORE_INSTALL.md

 # Become root
 sudo su
 apt-get update
-# Be patient, the following command will take some time
+# Be patient, the following command may take some time
 # Also you may get a (q to quit) prompt to continue after reading about sudoers
 # list.
 Just hit 'q'
 apt-get upgrade -y